raindropio/help/docs/using/collections/index.md

 ## Manage

 ### Create a collection
-When you log in to Raindrop.io and you’ll see the dashboard.
+When you log in to Raindrop.io, you'll see the dashboard.
 There’s a button `+` located in left side of a screen, click on it and a new collection field will appear right above currently active collection.

 You can also right-click on `My collections` or the name of a group and choose `Create collection`